Before you pick up an animal as a pet, it is important to understand its lifestyle.

 Afterward, they find somewhere to make their home or nest, which signals the start of a new life.

-Need To Know How Long Do Blue and Gold Macaws Live in Natural Habitat
+Facts About How Long Do Blue and Gold Macaws Live in Natural Habitat

 While in the wild, the blue and gold macaws have a lifespan of 25 years (average), which may extend to thirty (30) years.

 Naturally, these birds can live longer, rising to twice the quoted number of years.
 The conditions/situations in the wild may not support the elongation.